About Amy Schleper

 She has worked at Saint Luke’s Hospital in Kansas City, gaining experience in heart and liver transplant nutrition.
 She has also worked at College Park Family Care Center in the Kansas City area, providing nutrition counseling in a primary care setting, where she was also part of a multi-disciplinary Functional Medicine Clinic.

-In addition to running her own private practice, Amy is currently co-leading a professional online course to train clinicians (especially dietitians) in applying nutrigenomics in clinical practice.
+Amy has co-led a professional online course to train clinicians (especially dietitians) in applying nutrigenomics in clinical practice.

 Amy is currently accepting new clients.